grasevski/rsvp-text-statistics/README.md

     cd /path/to/rsvp-text-statistics
 ----

 Edit `config.properties` and `genres.csv` to reference your Oracle tables, then run `rsvpTextStatistics.bat` if on Windows, otherwise `rsvpTextStatistics.sh` if on POSIX.
-Then once this is complete, import the resultant csv files into MS Excel
+Then once this is complete, import the resultant csv files into MS Excel.

 Resources
 ---------

 * `TextStatistics3MonthNew.xlsx` - An MS Excel file containing the text statistics created by these scripts.
 The oracle tables used were `person`, `personAge`, `kiss3m`, `music_new`, `movie_new` and `sport_new`, all in the "nicholasg" userspace.
 * `TextStatistics9MonthNew.xlsx` - An MS Excel file containing the text statistics created by these scripts.
 The oracle tables used were `person`, `personAge`, `kiss9m`, `music_new`, `movie_new` and `sport_new`, all in the "nicholasg" userspace.
 * `TextStatistics3MonthOld.xlsx` - An MS Excel file containing the text statistics created by these scripts.
 The oracle tables used were `person`, `personAge`, `kiss3m`, `music_old`, `movie_old` and `sport_old`, all in the "nicholasg" userspace.